BuzzReferrals/TangoCard_DotNet_SDK/README.md

 </dl>

 ## doc ##
-The docs sub-directory maintains the up-to-date documentation for the classes (and functions) that are included in the SDK.
+The `doc\help` sub-directory maintains the up-to-date documentation for the classes (and functions) that are included in the SDK.

 ## TangoCard.Sdk.Examples ##
 The examples sub-directory contains full "start to finish" examples of all of the supported methods.
 This includes catching all of the possible failure modes, etc.